CYBERSECURE CODER (CSC) Training Course

 - Train and tune a machine learning model.

-- Finalize a machine learning model and present the results to the appropriate audience.
+- Finalise a machine learning model and present findings to the relevant stakeholders.

-- Build linear regression models.
+- Develop linear regression models.

-- Build classification models.
+- Develop classification models.

-- Build clustering models.
+- Develop clustering models.

-- Build decision trees and random forests.
+- Develop decision trees and random forests.

-- Build support-vector machines (SVMs).
+- Develop support-vector machines (SVMs).

-- Build artificial neural networks (ANNs).
+- Develop artificial neural networks (ANNs).

 Certified Internet of Things Security Practitioner (CIoTSP™)